 In general, 0 (zero) indicates that there is nothing.
 For example, if you have \$1, and if you spend it, the money you have is \$0.

-If non-existence means zero, the concept of a negative doesn’t make sense for us.
-When learning about negative integers, many people get confused because they think that there are numbers below that which do not exist.
+If non-existence means zero, the concept of a negative doesn’t make sense.
+When learning about negative integers, many people get confused because they may think that there are numbers that are smaller than non-existent ones.

 For example, we use temperature in our daily lives.
 Temperature has a standard of 0°C (32°F).
 If the temperature is lower than 0°C, the number is negative.
-If a city has snow, many people will experience negative temperatures.
+In a city where it snows, many people will experience negative temperatures.

 Given this fact, we can realize that it’s not strange to use negative numbers as well as positive numbers; since zero has a meaning of indicating a standard, many people use negative numbers in their daily lives.

-Positive Integers (Natural Numbers) and Negative Integers Indicate Increase or Decrease from Reference
+Positive Integers (Natural Numbers) and Negative Integers Indicate Increase or Decrease from a Reference

-Once you learn that there is a concept of a standard in 0, you will understand what a positive and negative integer means.
-Positive integers (natural numbers) and negative integers are how far off the reference point (zero) is.
+Once you learn that zero has the concept of a standard, you will understand what a positive and negative integer means.
+Positive integers (natural numbers) and negative integers indicate how far away they are from the reference point (0).

-On the other hand, a number to the left of zero is a negative integer.
-The positive and negative numbers can be used to represent an increase or decrease from a standard.
+On the other hand, numbers to the left of zero are negative integers.
+By using plus and minus, we can express an increase or decrease from a standard.

 For example, let’s consider losing weight by going on a diet.
 In that case, the majority of people use their current weight as a reference point (zero).
 If you have lost 3kg of weight, then you can say that you have successfully gained -3kg of weight.

 Therefore, the number of pluses and minuses can be replaced.
-For example, the following means the same thing.
+For example, the following have the same meaning.